 The goal of having these topic areas is to inspire the Stanford community to generate solutions to problems that require timely action to avoid irreversible consequences and may not have received the attention of other highly publicized problems.
 For people that are searching for opportunities to tackle around important problems in sustainability, this program gives an extra incentive to dive into the problems we highlight because they will have access to early resources and follow-on funding that can move them far if they develop something compelling.

-Full proposals are due January 7, 2022.
+The review of submissions will begin on January 7, 2022 (Funding is limited.
+Applications will be considered throughout the academic year on a rolling basis.).
 The application portal will open in December 2021.
-The application will have a one-page limit and will request the following information: an executive summary, the opportunity, anticipated commercialization barriers and landscape, team information, goals and milestones, and budget.
-Awards are anticipated to be made in February 2022.
+The application will request the following information: an executive summary, the opportunity, anticipated commercialization barriers and landscape, team information, goals and milestones, and budget.
+Awards are anticipated to be made as early as the end of January 2022 beginning of February 2022.

 Projects can be initiated, lead and undertaken by faculty, staff, and students from any school or program.
 However, at least one faculty member must be associated with each team.
 We anticipate that teams will grow as they progress through the phases.
-Funding will be distributed through University Research grants awarded to and managed by eligible Stanford PIs.
+The awards are University funds and will be distributed through established University accounts or systems or as newly created University Research grants awarded to and managed by eligible Stanford PIs.